jncc/s1-ard-processor/workflow/manually-published-dockerhub-readme.md

-Readme for docker hub - this text must be manually published

 ## What is this?

 This container provides a luigi workflow that processes raw Sentinel 1 scenes from ESA to an Analysis Ready Data (ARD) product utilising the SNAP toolbox from ESA.

-It takes a raw ESA file and a WSG84 DEM and produces ARD in the form of VV, VH, and VV+VH stacked GeoTIFF files in the OSGB projection, as well as a GEMINI XML metadata file.
+It takes a raw input (ESA zip file or Mundi folder) and a DEM and produces ARD as a VV+VH stacked GeoTIFF file in the configured projection, as well as a GEMINI 2.3 metadata XML file.

 The luigi workflow can run standalone or with a luigi central scheduler.

-This container derives from the [jncc/snap-base:latest](https://hub.docker.com/r/jncc/snap-base/) container that provides SNAP.
+This container derives from the [jncc/snap-base:0.0.0.2](https://hub.docker.com/r/jncc/snap-base/) container that provides SNAP.

 The source code for both containers is on [github](https://github.com/jncc/s1-ard-processor)